-(iii) The procedures used for the collection of the background water quality data;

-(iv) A description of how the representative ground water quality will be evaluated to determine theLMW is not causing impacts to human health and the environment; and

-(v) The quality assurance/quality control procedures to be used to verify that the results are representative of the ground water quality.

-(d) The data resulting from post-reclamation ground water monitoring shall be submitted to the chief, in a manner prescribed by the chief, within fifteen days following the end of the quarter in which the sample was collected and analyzed.

-(e) The five-year post-reclamation monitoring period shall be initiated after the ground water levels have stabilized following the cessation of dewatering activities.
-The stabilization of ground water levels shall be determined by collection of water level measurements from the monitoring points used in the operational ground water monitoring plan.
-The operator shall notify the chief, in writing, that the ground water levels have stabilized thirty days prior to implementing the five-year post-reclamation monitoring plan for ground water.
-The bond for the LMW beneficial use area shall be held until the five-year post-reclamation monitoring period has been completed, and the applicant demonstrates water quality will protect human health and the environment.

-(3) Surface water monitoring plan during active operation.

-(a) The application shall include a surface water monitoring plan based upon the analysis of the hydrologic, geologic and other information in the permit application.
-The plan shall, in accordance with a schedule approved by the chief, provide for the monitoring of parameters that relate to the suitability of the surface water for current and approved post-mined land uses and for protection of human health and the environment as well as the effluent limitations set forth in 40 C.F.R.

-(b) The plan shall identify the surface water quantity and quality parameters to be monitored, sampling frequency and site locations.
-During the period of active operation, samples shall be collected from the sump or the outfall on a quarterly basis.
-The chief may require more frequent sampling based on site-specific conditions.
+- (iii) The procedures used for the collection of the background water quality data; - (iv) A description of how the representative ground water quality will be evaluated to determine the LMW is not causing impacts to human health and the environment; and - (v) The quality assurance/quality control procedures to be used to verify that the results are representative of the ground water quality. - (d) The data resulting from post-reclamation ground water monitoring is to be submitted to the chief, in a manner prescribed by the chief, within fifteen days following the end of the quarter in which the sample was collected and analyzed. - (e) The five-year post-reclamation monitoring period is to be initiated after the ground water levels have stabilized following the cessation of dewatering activities.
+The stabilization of ground water levels are to be determined by collection of water level measurements from the monitoring points used in the operational ground water monitoring plan.
+The operator is to notify the chief, in writing, that the ground water levels have stabilized thirty days prior to implementing the five-year post-reclamation monitoring plan for ground water.
+The bond for the LMW beneficial use area will be held until the five-year post-reclamation monitoring period has been completed, and the applicant demonstrates water quality will protect human health and the environment. - (3) Surface water monitoring plan during active operation. - (a) The application is to include a surface water monitoring plan based upon the analysis of the hydrologic, geologic and other information in the permit application.
+The plan is to, in accordance with a schedule approved by the chief, provide for the monitoring of parameters that relate to the suitability of the surface water for current and approved post-mined land uses and for protection of human health and the environment as well as the effluent limitations set forth in 40 C.F.R. - (b) The plan is to identify the surface water quantity and quality parameters to be monitored, sampling frequency and site locations.
+During the period of active operation, samples are to be collected from the sump or the outfall on a quarterly basis.
+The chief may direct more frequent sampling based on site-specific conditions.
 The chief may approve less frequent sampling based upon a suitable justification by the applicant.
-The active operational surface water monitoring plan shall describe how the data may be used to determine the impacts upon the hydrologic systems during the active operational monitoring period and the five-year post-reclamation monitoring period.
-The surface water monitoring plan shall include:
+The active operational surface water monitoring plan is to describe how the data may be used to determine the impacts upon the hydrologic systems during the active operational monitoring period and the five-year post-reclamation monitoring period.
+The surface water monitoring plan is to include:

 (i) A description of and rationale for monitoring locations for the active operational monitoring period;

-(ii) A list of parameters to be monitored during the active operational monitoring period.
-The parameter list shall, at a minimum, include:
+(ii) A list of parameters to be monitored during the active operational monitoring periodincluding, at a minimum:

-(a) Alkalinity;
+(A) Alkalinity;

-- (b) Chloride;
+(B) Chloride;

-- (c) Lead;
+(C) Lead;

-- (d) Sulfate; and
+(D) Sulfate; and

-- (e) Total dissolved solids;
+(E) Total dissolved solids;

-(iii) During active operation, the point source discharge(s) shall be monitored in accordance with 40C.F.R. parts 122 and 123, and as required by the "National Pollutant Discharge Elimination System" permitting authority;
+(iii) During active operation, the point source discharge(s) are to be monitored in accordance with 40 C.F.R. parts 122 and 123, and in accordance with the "National Pollutant Discharge Elimination System" permitting authority;